Rosette (decoration)

 Médaille de la Résistance with a large rosette attached to the medal's suspension ribbon.
 Smaller rosettes are usually worn separately.

-A rosette /roʊˈzɛt/ is a small, circular device that is typically presented with a medal.
+A rosette is a small, circular device that is typically presented with a medal.
 The rosettes are either worn on the medal to denote a higher rank, or for situations where wearing the medal is deemed inappropriate, such as on a suit.
 Rosettes are issued to those awarded a knighthood or damehood in a chivalric order, as well as state orders in nations such as Belgium, France, Italy, Japan, and the Netherlands among others.
 Certain hereditary societies, such as the Society of Descendants of the Latin Kingdom of Jerusalem, as well as some fraternal orders issue rosettes to their members as well.

 Rosettes are also sometimes called bowknots, due to their shape.
 Moreover, a large rosette is sometimes pinned onto the ribbon which suspends a medal, typically the Officer (and sometimes Grand Officer)'s badge of certain orders of chivalry.

 Some small lapel rosettes are worn in the same manner as other lapel pins.
 For instance, knights and dames of the Order of the British Empire now wear a lapel rosette bearing the order's cross in the center, whereas previously this was a purely metallic lapel pin.
 While a metal lapel pin mounted on a silk rosette is considered a decoration of distinction, this is not always true of a metal emblem lacking the ribbon backing.